 House flipping is a lot of work, but is a lot of fun as well.
 I make a great living flipping houses and it is not even a full-time job for me.
 I also spend time selling houses as a Realtor, running my real estate team and running this blog.
 The income from flipping is a great way for me to buy more rental properties, which provide long-term income.
 Flipping has also taught me how to find great deals for rental properties and how to run my business better.
 If you want to start flipping houses, it is not something you can spend a couple of hours on a week and make $50,000 on in two months.
 It takes time, hard work and experience to become a successful flipper.

 For more information on flipping houses check out my book Fix and Flip Your Way to Financial Freedom.
-The book is $9.99 and available at Amazon as a 171 page eBook here.
-You can also buy a PDF version of the book in the Invest Four More store.
+The book is available at Amazon as a paperback eBook or audiobook.